-Villa Ridge, Missouri. located on Route 66 in Franklin County, got its start as a stop on an old wagon road linking St. Louis to Springfield, Missouri in the 1850s.
+Villa Ridge, Missouri, located on Route 66 in Franklin County, got its start as a stop on an old wagon road linking St. Louis to Springfield, Missouri, in the 1850s.
 Later, the Federal Government laid a military telegraph line between St. Louis and Fort Smith, Arkansas.
-Due to the rich and fertile farmland created by three rivers in the area, the land was first settled by farmers, many of whom were tobacco plantation owners, who came from Kentucky with their slaves.
+Due to the rich and fertile farmland created by three rivers in the area, farmers first settled the land, many of whom were tobacco plantation owners who came from Kentucky with their slaves.

 When the Civil War began, Missouri was in flux, with many of its residents having southern sympathies even though Missouri had officially joined the Union.
-Because of this, there were a number of battles fought in Missouri, one of which occurred when Union troops stormed the Coleman House, stole the livestock, freed the slaves, and used the property as a hospital until the end of the war.
+Because of this, several battles were fought in Missouri, one of which occurred when Union troops stormed the Coleman House, stole the livestock, freed the slaves, and used the property as a hospital until the end of the war.

 By the 1910s, the roads were improved by paving or gravel on the roadbed.
-In 1926, the two converging highways were paved between St. Louis and Gray Summit and work continued towards St. Clair and Stanton.
+In 1926, the two converging highways were paved between St. Louis and Gray Summit, and work continued toward St. Clair and Stanton.

 In response, Groff built the first Diamonds Restaurant in 1927.
 It was named because the facility was constructed in the shape of a baseball diamond.
 As the volume of customers grew, they stayed open 24 hours a day.
 This invited truckers to stop to rest and get a bite to eat.
 Touted as the “World’s Largest Roadside Restaurant, it also sold Phillips 66 gasoline and rented cabins across the street.
 It eventually included two swimming pools that held a combined total of 180,000 gallons of water.